a5creel/nature_as_capital/README.md

 #

-I was awarded "Excellence as a Teaching Fellow" from the Yale School of the Environment for my efforts and honored at the 2023 commencement ceremony.
+I was awarded "Excellence as a Teaching Fellow" from the Yale School of the Environment for my efforts with this course and honored at the 2023 commencement ceremony.